 The City's Street Division provides the following street tree maintenance services as funded.
 You can report the problem regarding street trees and it will be investigated.

 Issues with trees in City parks should be reported to the Park & Recreation Department by using the My Park application.

-Only dead trees or trees deemed an immediate hazard are removed from the right-of-way as soon as possible.
-All other removal requests are evaluated for preservation or removal, per City Council Policy 200-5 (“Planting of Trees on City Streets”).
+Only dead trees or trees deemed an immediate safety issue by city staff are removed from the right-of-way as soon as possible.
+All other removal requests are evaluated for preservation or removal, per City Council Policy 200-5 (Planting of Trees on City Streets).

-Property owners may expedite this process by agreeing to repair any associated damages from the tree if removal meets criteria in Council Policy 200-5.
+Property owners may expedite the removal and repair process by agreeing to repair any associated sidewalk or other damages from the street tree if removal meets criteria in Council Policy 200-5.

-Requests for tree removal should be made through the Get It Done application.
+Requests for tree removal must be made through the Get It Done application.

 Tree roots can sometimes interfere with water and sewer plumbing, specifically roots growing into pipes causing blockages or other problems.
 For information about tree removal, please see information above.
 Below are links to information regarding responsibility of maintaining water and sewer lines.